-What data do you currently have on campus?
-(Check all that apply)

-- Data Categories

-- Career Advising Data

-- Institutional Data

-- Multicultural/Identity Advising Data

-- First Destination Career Outcome Data

-- Student Engagement Data (leadership, student organizations and clubs)

-- Experiential Learning Data (internships, study abroad, capstone coursework)

-- Broader Alumni Career Data (i.e. 5-year or 10-year data)
+What data do you currently have on campus s?
+(Check all that apply) □ Data Categories □ Career Advising Data □ Institutional Data □ Multicultural/Identity Advising Data □ First Destination Career Outcome Data Of the categories above, which additional data (Check all that apply) Student Engagement Data (leadership, student organizations and clubs) Experiential Learning Data (internships, study abroad, capstone coursework) Broader Alumni Career Data (i.e. 5-year or 10-year data) □ Data Categories □ Career Advising Data □ Institutional Data □ Multi-cultural/Identity Advising Data □ First Destination Career Outcome Data Of the data that you currently have available on cainto demographic categories and identity groups?
+Of the data you currently have available on campu to support campus priorities? s, has the data been analyzed and synthesized